NHS-ComputerScience/Covid/README.md

 ---
 ### Specifications and Installation

 Most operating systems will work.
 All that is required is to having one of the latest version of Python, i.e., [Python 3.9](https://www.python.org/downloads/release/python-390/), and [PRAW](https://pypi.org/project/praw/) installed.
 Python can be installed by manually downloading Python 3.9, homebrew, or some other equivalent.
-PRAW can simply be installed with `pip3 install praw` on cmd or terminal.
+PRAW can simply be installed with `pip` or `pip3 install praw` on cmd or terminal.

 Installation is fairly easy after that.
-Simply, download the .py file, change the directory to the src file, and run it in terminal with `python3 Main.py`.
+Simply, download the .py file, change the directory to the src file, and run it in terminal with `python` or `python3 Main.py`.
 Then it will proceed to run it in which you can give it arguments regarding how many posts to parse thorugh and how many stocks to print out.

 ---
 ### Contributors